 Irregularities, including fraud, are instances of non-compliance with laws and regulations.

-The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:
+The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below:

-- The Company is subject to many laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements.
-We identified the following laws and regulations as the most likely to have a material effect if non-compliance were to occur; Charities SORP (FRS 102), FRS 102, Charities Act 2011, Data Protection Act 2018 and the Charity Code of Governance. - We communicated relevant laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit. - We understood how the Company is complying with those legal and regulatory frameworks by making enquiries of management.
-We corroborated our enquiries through our review of board minutes and legal expenses. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by discussions with management to understand where management considered there is a susceptibility to fraud. - Audit procedures performed by the engagement team included: - evaluation of the controls established to address the risks related to irregularities and fraud; - testing manual journal entries, in particular journal entries determined to be large or relating to unusual transactions based on our understanding of the business; - identifying and testing related party transactions; - completion of audit procedures to conclude on the compliance of disclosures in the annual report and accounts with applicable financial reporting requirements.
+- The Charitable Company is subject to many laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the financial statements.
+We identified the following laws and regulations as the most likely to have a material effect if non-compliance were to occur; FRS 102 and Data Protection Act 2018. - We communicate relevant laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit. - We understood how the Charitable Company is complying with those legal and regulatory frameworks by making enquiries of management.
+We corroborate our enquiries through our review of board minutes and legal expenses. - We assessed the susceptibility of the Charitable Company's financial statements to material misstatement, including how fraud might occur by discussions with management to understand where management considering there is a susceptibility to fraud - Audit procedures performed by the engagement team included: - Evaluation of the controls established to address the risks related to irregularities and fraud; - Testing manual journal entries, in particular journal entries determined to be large or relating to unusual transactions based on our understanding of the business; - Identifying and testing related party transactions; - Completion of audit procedures to conclude on the compliance of disclosures in the annual report and accounts with applicable financial reporting requirements - Assessment of the appropriateness of the collective competence and capabilities of the engagement team, included consideration of the engagement team's: - Understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - Knowledge of the industry in which the client operates - Understanding of the legal and regulatory requirements specific to the entity - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it;

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF REAL LIFE OPTIONS FOR THE YEAR ENDED 31 MARCH 2022
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF REAL LIFE OPTIONS FOR THE YEAR ENDED 31 MARCH 2023

-- Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the industry in which the client operates - understanding of the legal and regulatory requirements specific to the entity.
+- Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - Understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - Knowledge of the industry in which the client operates - Understanding of the legal and regulatory requirements specific to the entity